Daily Calorie Calculator

 - Age: Metabolism tends to slow down with age, reducing daily calorie requirements.

-- Gender: Males generally have higher BMR due to greater muscle mass compared to females.
+- Sex: Males generally have higher BMR due to greater muscle mass compared to females.

 - Body Composition: Muscle burns more calories than fat, so individuals with higher muscle mass require more energy.